 sudo apt autoremove --dry-run

-The next command permanently deletes GitHub CLI authentication and configuration for the current user, including stored hosts, tokens, and account selections.
+Removing the configuration directory permanently deletes GitHub CLI settings for the current user, including stored hosts, account selections, aliases, and extension metadata.
 Export or note anything you need before removing the directory.

 Conclusion

 GitHub CLI is available as gh from GitHub’s official APT repository, with authentication, updates, and cleanup handled from the terminal.
-Use it alongside Git for issues, pull requests, releases, and workflow commands; for graphical repository management, install GitHub Desktop on Ubuntu, or add Copilot-specific commands with GitHub Copilot CLI on Ubuntu.
+Use it alongside Git for issues, pull requests, releases, and workflow commands; for graphical repository management, install GitHub Desktop on Ubuntu, or add Copilot-specific commands with GitHub Copilot CLI.

 Formatting tips for your comment